xhayper/COTL_Internal/System/SaveFile.md

 Cult of the Lamb use `JSON` structure to save and load the save data, It's encrypted using the `AES` cryptographic algorithm,

-The can can load both encrypted and unencrypted file, If the file starts with "E" then the game will treat the file as Encrypted file.
+The system can load both encrypted and unencrypted file, If the file starts with "E" then the game will treat the file as encrypted file.

 Backup will be created everytime the game is saved, it have a limit for 10 backup per file.